DCUBEDcode/dcubed-hugo/content/design/_index.md

 ---

 Design at DCUBED is done very different to how things typically play out at other agencies.
-We have figured out over the years that the quicker we learn about a design, the more success we have with it.
+We have figured out over the years that the quicker we get our hands on a design, the sooner we find it's flaws (yes, even we have flaws).
 And there is no way faster way to get your hands on a design than through code.

 Our proficiency with CSS and other front end languages means that once we move past a "white board sesh", we're ready to start bringing our ideas to life.